Haunted House (video game)

-Haunted House is a 1982 adventure game programmed by James Andreasen for the Atari Video Computer System (later renamed the Atari 2600) and published by Atari, Inc. The player controls a character presented by a pair of eyes peering in the dark as they explore a mansion seeking out parts of an urn to return to the entrance.
+Haunted House is a 1982 adventure game developed and published by Atari, Inc. for the Atari 2600.
+The player controls a character presented by a pair of eyes peering in the dark as they explore a mansion seeking out parts of an urn to return to the entrance.
 The game world is populated by roaming enemies including vampire bats, tarantulas, and a ghost.
 Haunted House was among the first games to use player-controlled scrolling between large portions of the visual space.

 Haunted House received positive reviews from contemporary video game publications such as The Space Gamer and Electronic Games, while others, such as How to Win at Home Video Games, noted the game's difficulty and lack of intuitiveness.
 The game has seen several releases across consoles and formats as part of Atari compilation packages as well as follow-up games, such as Haunted House (2010) and Haunted House: Cryptic Graves (2014), and Haunted House (2023).

 Critics such as Christopher Buecheler of GameSpy have called Haunted House one of the earliest examples of the survival horror genre due to its elements of horror themes, limited item management, and a variety of monsters.
-Other studies of the genre have suggested that the game lacked the specific elements that later games like Alone in the Dark (1992) and Resident Evil (1996) had to establish it as a unique game genre.
+Other studies of the genre have suggested that the game lacked the specific elements that later games such as Alone in the Dark (1992) and Resident Evil (1996) had to establish it as a unique game genre.